 Within the UK the majority of our properties are situated in and around the London area.
 In recent years the increase in value of our UK portfolio has been almost entirely derived from the London area which has enjoyed a period of well publicised growth.
-Any slowdown in the London market could significantly reduce the net annual revaluation uplifts in the UK portfolio.
-Changes in aggregate property value have a direct impact on the net worth of the Group.
+A slowdown in the London market such as has occurred over the last year will significantly reduce the net annual revaluation uplifts in the

-Opposite page and below: Beacontree Plaza, Reading, Berksbire.
+Opposite page and below: the newly completed Southgate Lodge, South Croydon, Greater London.